-Midterm / Final Exam Grading System
+Midterm/Final Exam Grading System

-Midterm and Final Exams will be performed on scheduled days in the presence of the lab instructor.
+Midterm and Final Exams will be performed on the scheduled days in the presence of the lab instructor.

 The length of the examination will depend on the type of the ultrasound protocol.
+The type of the protocol for the exam will be chosen by the instructor for each student individually.

-The score (%) will be determined by calculating the ratio of the correct / incorrect images acquired and recorded by the student.
+The score (%) will be determined by acquiring the ratio of the correct / incorrect images recorded by the student.

-Depending on the quantity, each image of the protocol will be valued at certain amount of points.
+Depending on the quantity of the required images of the particular protocol, each image will be valued at certain amount of points.

 The points for missed (or completely incorrect) ultrasound images will be subtracted from the total 100% score.